cciw-uk/cciw.co.uk/docs/project.rst

    * to manage references for officers
    * to download booking information about campers booked on the camp

-   …and other things

-   It also contains utilities for officers to submit their application forms, and helps for the booking secretary.
+   …and other things, such as DBS checks, pages for officers to submit their application forms, helpers for the booking secretary etc etc.

    Where possible, the Django admin is used for some of these functions.

 There used to be a 'forums' section with photos, topics, members etc. and its own login system.
-This is almost entirely unused since 2007 and removed in 2015.
+This was almost entirely unused since 2007 and removed in 2015.
 Backups of the data are available.

 Login